 See our open data architect jobs.

-Just about every business has some sort of database, and these tech pros maintain and support a firm’s database environment, helping firms use data more strategically to meet their goals.
-And they get a midpoint salary of $129,500 to do it.
-Database managers are especially needed in large organizations with voluminous amounts of data to manage, and must possess strong leadership and strategic planning skills.
+Database managers maintain and support a firm’s database environment, helping companies use data more strategically to meet their business goals.
+Database managers are especially needed in large organizations that have high volumes of data to manage.
+These pros must possess strong leadership and strategic planning skills.

 See our open database manager jobs.

 Data security analysts must thoroughly understand computer and network security, including firewall administration, encryption technologies and network protocols.
-The job also requires excellent communication and problem-solving skills and a knowledge of trends in security and government regulations.
-A professional certification, such as a Certified Information Systems Security Professional (CISSP) designation, is beneficial.
-The salary midpoint for data security analysts is $125,250.
+The job also requires excellent communication and problem-solving skills and knowledge of trends in security and government regulations.
+A professional certification, such as a Certified Information Systems Security Professional (CISSP) designation, is beneficial for this role.

 See our open data security analyst jobs.

-The mean national salary for software engineers is $124,500.
-They design and create engineering specs for both applications and software, which means they’re almost always in demand.
-Software engineers must have information systems knowledge and typically a bachelor’s degree in computer science or a related area.
-Specific programming language knowledge is required, as well as strong communications skills.
+Software engineers design and create engineering specs for both applications and software, which means they’re almost always in demand.
+Software engineers must have information systems knowledge and, typically, a bachelor’s degree in computer science or a related area.
+Specific programming language knowledge is required for this position, as are strong communication skills.